StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 absence will be allowed to complete a **Makeup Quiz** near the end of the semester.
-The Makeup Quiz is the same format as a Comprehensive Mastery Quiz, except the number of exercises that may be attempted is based upon how many missed quizzes were excused.
+The Makeup Quiz is the same format as a Comprehensive Mastery Quiz, except the exercises that may be attempted are based upon which quizzes were excused.

 ## Final Exam